Skip to main content

 Website: www.patientadvocate.org

-Works with the patient and their insurer to resolve insurance problems; also provides direct financial support to insured patients who are financially and medically qualified for drug treatments and/or prescription co-pays, co-insurance, and deductibles related to certain cancer diagnoses.
+Works with the patient and their insurer to resolve insurance problems; also provides direct financial support to insured patients who are financially and medically qualified for prescriptions or treatments by helping with out-of-pocket costs.

 *Inclusion on this list does not imply endorsement by the American Cancer Society.